-In order to enhance emergency preparedness and prevention efforts, College of Southern Idaho has established a Campus Assessment Resource Education (CARE) Team.
-The objective of the CARE is to systematically identify, evaluate, and manage potentially threatening situations, including persons of concern, at the College.
-The multidisciplinary team is composed of people from across the College.
+In order to enhance emergency preparedness and prevention efforts CSI has established a Campus Assessment Resource Education (CARE) Team.
+The objective of CARE is to systematically identify, evaluate, and manage potentially threatening situations, including persons of concern, at CSI.
+The multidisciplinary team is composed of people from across CSI.